DanielePorzia/UnoCardGame/README.md

 # UnoCardGame
-This is a homemade project for an exam

 IF YOU RECEIVE AN INPUT ERROR ONCE YOU RUN THE MAIN, FOLLOW THESE STEPS:
 - Click on "Statistiche" in the main menu
 - Click on "Azzera Statistiche"